imamkhaira/rtsp-to-hls/README.md

 -   please read your operating system's documentation regarding the location of ramdisk or how to make one.
 -   read more on performance in section D below

-### B.2.
-Running from source code
+## Running from source code

-If you have a really powerful hardware, or you just hate Docker (like a hardcore BSD dude), you can just follow steps below.
+If you have a really powerful hardware, or you just hate Docker ([like BSD dudes]), you can just follow steps below.

 1. Install `ffmpeg` command-line utility.
 Go to https://ffmpeg.org/download.html and follow instructions.
 2. Copy `.env.example` to `.env`